MarcoPatacca/DFDE_manuscript_Patacca_etal2022/README.md

 The files called "Figure_#", where # is the number of the figures, contain the code used to produce the figures correspondent to the same # in the main text of the manuscript.

 The file called "RF_example" contains an example of the code used to produce, train and apply the (80) random forest algorithms used in the gap-filling procedure explained in the main text of the manuscript.

+The file called "RFs_predictions_final_comparison.xlsx" contains the values used to produce the plot of Figure 5.